 It is important to be aware of color choices when using graphs.
 People often associate meanings with different colors, such as red for hot and blue for cold, so in the example above it could be confusing if the colors of the lines were switched.
 It makes more sense for red to be used for the High temperature and blue to be used for the Low temperature.

-Here are a few resources for learning more about line graphs:
+Here are a couple resources for learning more about line graphs:

 A pie chart is a circular graph where the pieces of the pie are used to represent a percentage of a whole.
 For example, if you took a survey of the students in your class and asked them each about their favorite pizza, you could use the results to make a pie chart that would show what toppings earned the most votes.
 In this case, each triangle would represent a different topping.
 The triangle with the largest area would represent the topping that got the most votes, while the toppings that got the least votes would be represented by smaller triangles.